solana-foundation/developer-content/content/courses/program-optimization/rust-macros.md

 There are two different types of macros: declarative macros and procedural macros.

+## Declarative macros

-Declarative macros: they are defined using the `macro_rules!` macro, which runs expressions iteratively across patterns to find a match.
+They are defined using the `macro_rules!` macro, which runs expressions iteratively across patterns to find a match.
 An `Ok` state triggers a series of instructions associated with its corresponding pattern.
 They re similar to the `match` expression in Rust with a `($matcher) => {$expansion}` rule.
 Below is a simple macro called `greet!`, let's see what it does

 ```rust
 // Define the macro